 Dr. Stevan Hubbard is Professor of Biochemistry and Molecular Pharmacology at the New York University (NYU) Grossman School of Medicine and a member of the Skirball Institute of Biomolecular Medicine at NYU.
 His longstanding research interests are the structural/molecular mechanisms governing the regulation of protein tyrosine kinases.
 Among his major contributions in this field are: the determination of the first crystal structure of a tyrosine kinase domain (insulin receptor); the first crystal structures of small-molecule inhibitors bound to a tyrosine kinase domain (fibroblast growth factor receptor); and, with Ajax co-founder Dr. Olli Silvennoinen, the crystal structure of the JAK2 pseudokinase domain.
 Dr. Hubbard holds a B.Sc. with distinction from Cornell University (Engineering Physics) and a Ph.D. from Stanford University (Applied Physics).
 He received postdoctoral training at Columbia University in the Department of Biochemistry and Molecular Biophysics.

-Dr. Ross Levine is Deputy Physician-in-Chief, Translational Research at Memorial Hospital, a Member of the Human Oncology and Pathogenesis Program (HOPP) and an Attending Physician on the Leukemia Service, Department of Medicine at Memorial Sloan Kettering Cancer Center (MSK).
+Dr. Ross Levine is Senior Vice President for Translational Research at Memorial Hospital, a Member of the Human Oncology and Pathogenesis Program (HOPP) and an Attending Physician on the Leukemia Service, Department of Medicine at Memorial Sloan Kettering Cancer Center (MSK).
 He is the Laurence Joseph Dineen Chair in Leukemia Research and a Professor of Medicine at Weill Cornell Medical College.
 Dr. Levine earned his A.B. from Harvard College and M.D. from Johns Hopkins University School of Medicine.
 Dr. Levine served as a Resident in Internal Medicine at Massachusetts General Hospital and as a Hematology-Oncology Fellow at Dana-Farber Cancer Institute.
 His laboratory has identified myeloproliferative neoplasm (MPN) predisposition alleles and characterized somatic genetic and epigenetic alterations in MPN and acute myeloid leukemia (AML) patients, which has led to new mechanism-based therapies.
-In 2011, he was elected to the American Society of Clinical Investigation and in 2018 to the Association of American Physicians.
-In 2018, he was awarded the Dameshek Prize from the American Society of Hematology.
-He serves on the Supervisory Board of Qiagen N.V.
-(NYSE: QGEN) and on the Scientific Advisory Boards of Auron Therapeutics, Isoplexis (NASDAQ: ISO), C4 Therapeutics (NASDAQ: CCCC), Zentalis Pharmaceuticals (NASDAQ: ZNTL), Prelude Therapeutics (NASDAQ: PRLD), Scorpion Therapeutics and Mission Bio and was on the Scientific Advisory Board of Loxo Oncology (acquired by Eli Lilly).
+In 2011, he was elected to the American Society of Clinical Investigation and in 2018 to the Association.

 Dr. Olli Silvennoinen is Director of Biocenter Finland.
 He is also professor of Microbiology and Immunology at Tampere University, Chief Physician at Fimlab Laboratories and Research Director at the Institute of Biotechnology, Helsinki Institute of Life Science (HiLIFE) at the University of Helsinki.
 Prior to his current position, he served as Director of HiLIFE, Director of the Institute of Biotechnology in Helsinki and Director of the Institute of Medical Technology in Tampere.
 Dr. Silvennoinen received his M.D. and Ph.D. degrees at the University of Helsinki and clinical microbiology specialization at the University of Tampere.
 During his postdoctoral training at St Jude Children´s Research Hospital and New York University Medical School, Dr. Silvennoinen was centrally involved in the original characterization of the JAK-STAT pathway and his laboratory has continued to elucidate the regulatory mechanisms of JAK kinases in malignancies and autoimmune diseases.
 He has been active in facilitating research innovations in both academic settings and start-up companies.

-Dr. Radek Skoda is a Professor of Molecular Medicine and research group leader at the Department of Biomedicine at the University of Basel and the University Hospital Basel.
+Dr. Radek Skoda is Senior Faculty at Baylor College of Medicine.
+He is also Professor of Molecular Medicine Emeritus at the University of Basel.
 His research interests are focused on the molecular pathogenesis of myeloproliferative neoplasms (MPNs).
 His major contributions to the field include describing the JAK2-V617F mutation in patients with MPNs, dissecting the factors that contribute to the clonal evolution of MPNs and discovering mutations in the TPO gene in familial thrombocythemia and EPO gene in familial erythrocytosis.
 Dr. Skoda obtained his M.D. from the University of Zürich and trained in internal medicine and hematology at the University Hospital Basel.
 He began his research career as a postdoctoral fellow at the Biozentrum of the University of Basel and later moved to the Department of Genetics at Harvard Medical School.
 In 2000, he returned to the Biozentrum as a research group leader with a SCORE career development award from the Swiss National Science Foundation and became head of the Molecular Hematology-Oncology unit at the German Cancer Research Center in Heidelberg.
 In 2002, Dr. Skoda was appointed to his current professorship in Basel and served as chair of the Department of Biomedicine until May 2021.
 In 2013, he was elected to the Swiss Academy of Medical Sciences.
 Since 2016, he has served as Chair of the Personalized Health Basel Initiative of the University and University Hospital Basel.
 Dr. Skoda has also served on the advisory board for the Ludwig Boltzman Institute in Vienna and consulted on MPN-related projects for Novartis, Baxalta, Shire and Celgene.

 Dr. Srdan “Serge” Verstovsek is the Chief Medical Officer of Kartos Therapeutics.
 Previously, he was United Energy Resources, Inc. Professor of Medicine, Department of Leukemia, Division of Cancer Medicine, University of Texas MD Anderson Cancer Center.
 He was also Director of the Hanns A. Pielenz Clinical Research Center for Myeloproliferative Neoplasms and Chief, Section for Myeloproliferative Neoplasms.
 Dr. Verstovsek has achieved international acclaim for his leadership in developing landmark MPN therapeutics and has led more than 60 early/advanced phase clinical trials of novel MPN drugs, including ruxolitinib.
 He has published 24 book chapters, more than 600 peer-reviewed original articles/reviews in leading medical journals and has received numerous clinical research awards.
 He was elected member of the American Society for Clinical Investigation in 2015 and is co-founder/Executive Committee Member of the International Working Group for MF Treatment and Research.
 Dr. Verstovsek received his MD and PhD from the University of Zagreb, Croatia.